NathanFirmo/gorest/README.md

-# Terminal rest client like Postman and Insomnia
+# Gorest

+Enjoy making http requests on your terminal like you do on Insomnia.